-Everything about Chateau Pontet Canet, Pauillac, Bordeaux wine, Fifth Growth, producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Pontet Canet, Pauillac, Fifth Growth with wine tasting notes and wine-with-food pairing tips.
+Learn about the best vintages, a history of the property, vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Pontet Canet History, Overview

 Several years after Pontet’s death, his descendants continued to buy Pauillac vineyard land, including a famous section from the Canet area.
-This was the birth of the name Chateau Pontet Canet.
-Pontet Canet is now one of the largest Bordeaux wine producing estates in the entire Medoc appellation.
+Once the combination of his name and the land were put together, this was the birth of the name Chateau Pontet Canet.

 Chateau Pontet Canet The Modern Age